Kubs-03/MapGPT/README.md

 # MapGPT
 This is a project is interactive search query based on AI.
 Heping the users to solve their geographic queries.
-Giving the eperience to interact and explore the world through this application.
+Giving the experience to interact and explore the world through this application.
 <h2>Tech tack</h2>
 <ul>
   <li>Google gemini API </li>